CiscoDevNet/cjaas-sdk/cjaasBrowserSDK/README.md

   }

   ```
-  It captures all the events called "User buys book", metadata called "title" and "aggregationMode" called "Value".
+  It captures all the events called "Purchase", metadata called "title" and "aggregationMode" called "Value".
 Basically it lists all the titles of the books
   bought by an user.

   The second block